-Appeals against non–payment of the weekly award can be made directly to Student Information Services 0161 419 3624
+Appeals against non–payment of the weekly award must be made directly to Student Information Services 0161 419 3624

 To apply for a bursary you must be aged between 16 and 19 and in full-time or part-time further education or training.

 Generally asylum seekers are not entitled to public funds.
-If you are an asylum seeker please seek advice from Student Information Services for any assistance available to you.
+If you are an asylum seeker and have not had your application for asylum refused educational institutions can provide in-kind student support such as books, equipment or a travel pass.
+Please seek advice from Student Information Services for any assistance which we may be able to make available to you.

 How do I apply?

-Please include with your application form photocopies of any of the following applicable documents:
+Please include with your application form images of any of the following applicable documents: